-Finding Sergio was a "happy accident" for the agency and the filmmakers as well.
-The determined and meticulous ninety-year-old newest agent is capable of taking over the entire investigation.
-Sergio's mannerism, accent, and impeccable behavior make him look like a well-trained actor, but he is natural, charming and attentive.
+Finding Sergio was a “happy accident” for the agency and the filmmakers.
+The determined and meticulous ninety-year-old newest agent can take over the entire investigation.
+Sergio’s mannerisms, accent, and impeccable behavior make him look like a well-trained actor, but he is natural, charming, and attentive.

-THE TRAINING includes using a cellphone, camera, texting, recording devices, and other GADGETS every elderly investigator should know, including WhatsApp, an application that I don't even know how to use.
+THE TRAINING includes using a cellphone, camera, texting, recording devices, and other GADGETS every elderly investigator should know, including WhatsApp, an application that many of us do not even know how to use.

 Inside THE INSTITUTION, the agent must blend with all the other elderly patients and look like a “normal grandpa” and not arouse suspicion.

-THE ROMANCE comes as an unexpected part of every hero’s journey when a coquettish woman wants to date Sergio.
+THE ROMANCE is an unexpected part of every hero’s journey when a coquettish woman wants to date Sergio.
 He acts like a real gentleman by respecting her without breaking her heart.

-THE TARGET is hard to find.
-It becomes like looking for a needle in a haystack.
-Sergio’s perseverance guides him to her room, but still, his clumsiness with the gadgets forces him to be more discreet and never look conspicuous or nosy to the nurses or the other employees.
+THE TARGET is hard to find, and it becomes like looking for a needle in a haystack.
+Sergio’s perseverance guides him to her room.
+Still, his clumsiness with the gadgets forces him to be more discreet and never look conspicuous or nosy to the nurses or other employees.

 THE POET lights up everybody’s story.